 12.4.
 Line drawing.
-The function $\lfloor 1'Nc'$ will draw a string of repeated c's towards the right for a distance N. ( $\lfloor 1$ is $\lfloor 0$ towards L).
-If c looks like a continuation of an expression for N, it may insulated from N with a $\lfloor d$ .
-If c is not specified, the \ (baseline rule) is used (underline character in NROFF).
+The function $\l'Nc'$ will draw a string of repeated c's towards the right for a distance N. (\lis (lower case L).
+If c looks like a continuation of an expression for N, it may insulated from N with a &.
+If c is not specified, the (baseline rule) is used (underline character in NROFF).
 If N is negative, a backward horizontal motion of size N is made before drawing the string.
 Any space resulting from N/(size of c) having a remainder is put at the beginning (left end) of the string.
-In the case of characters that are designed to be connected such as baseline-rule \, underrule \, and rooten \, the remainder space is covered by over-lapping.
-If N is less than the width of c, a single c is centered on a distance N. As an example, a macro to underscore a string can be written or one to draw a box around a string
+In the case of characters that are designed to be connected such as baseline-rule , underrule , and rooten ̄, the remainder space is covered by over-lapping.
+If N is less than the width of c, a single c is centered on a distance N. As an example, a macro to underscore a string can be written or one to draw a box around a string such that

-.de us \\\$1\1 ́|0\(ul ́ ..
-NROFF/TROFF User's Manual October 11, 1976 such that
+.de us \\\$1\1'|0\(ul' NROFF/TROFF User's Manual October 11, 1976 yield underlined words and words in a box.